The field of Social and Emotional Learning (SEL) is strongly grounded in research. Explore the research our team has done on SEL here.

 Cristina Anguiano-Carrasco, PhD

-Cristina Anguiano-Carrasco is a research scientist in the Center for Social, Emotional, and Academic Learning (SEAL).
+Cristina Anguiano-Carrasco is a senior research scientist in the Center for Social, Emotional, and Academic Learning (SEAL).
 Her research focusses on the measurement, assessment development, and associated response biases of Social and Emotional skills.

 Jill McVey, PhD